UnivLille-Meta/Miage23/Week03-ReverseEngineering/3-Homework.md

 - You should have already started with at least one kata
 - At the minimum, you should have started to write tests to understand the existing code and the required features

+### Prepare for next week

+Next week we will study test quality.

+- Read the slides
+- Prepare your questions